 Before customers can purchase your items, they must first be able to locate them.
 Among the ways in which customers discover your items is via searches in which they input keywords that are matched against information about a product such as its title and description that you supply.
 Making your product visible and selling it more effectively is possible if you provide relevant and full information about your product.

-One of the ways to optimize your discoverability is using backend keywords effectively while you are optimizing your search terms.
-So, what is this backend keyword and how these keywords affect your sales rate?
+One of the ways to optimize your discoverability is by using backend keywords effectively while you are optimizing your search terms.
+So, what is this backend keyword and how do these keywords affect your sales rate?

 Backend Keyword optimization

 When it comes to backend search terms (also known as meta tags), these are extra keywords that brands and sellers use in the background of their items.
 These words do not display on product listings and are not visible to customers.